How to Get Free Books Without Going to the Library

 Countless times we are asked what we need as a gift for our birthday or the holiday.
 This option could be a great avenue to score on some free books, and you can make the choice of which you need.
 If you are a big book lover, you could ask only for books as gifts, and sure enough, they are sometimes cheaper than other gifts so friends and family would not mind giving them.

 Book Launches are one of the more natural ways to get physical books without having to purchase them.
 Many authors give out books in exchange for beta readers, so the more book launches you attend, the more books you are sure to get.
 However, most times, book launches are by invitation, so you may need to keep your ears and eyes open to know the venues and times for each.
-You can search online for book launch listing and where they will be held, as well as some magazines give insights on authors who will be having their launches.
+You can search online for book launch listings and where they will be held, as well as some magazines that give insights on authors who will be having their launches.

 Many local bookstores put out old or stripped books in the “trash,” and it is open for the public to access and grab a few.
 There is a wide range of books they usually put out, so you can access them and find some new and unusual versions to read.
-Also, there are used bookstores who put out books for people to take (without having to replace them).
+Also, there are used bookstores that put out books for people to take (without having to replace them).
 Others trade as a way of helping charity organizations where they request food, clothing, or other hygiene products so they can donate to local charities.

 On many occasions, schools offer book releases where they throw out used books and take in new ones.
 You have the chance to go through them and select the ones most soothing to you.
-This option may also be beneficial to you as you can choose books to learn from and that your kids can also use.
+This option may also be beneficial to you as you can choose books to learn from that your kids can also use.
 Of course, lots of schools don’t allow outsiders to enter the school, so you may be supervised while going through the collections.
 If you know know how to get free books, you can often score some great reads at the school open house events.

 More ways on how to get free books

 If you want to know how to get free books, you can’t ignore Goodreads.
-Goodreads is an online portal that allows you to read books of different genres for free and even keeping track of the books you read.
+Goodreads is an online portal that allows you to read books of different genres for free and even keep track of the books you read.
 Goodreads is also classified by many as a social catalog website with a wide range of books, reviews, and annotations.
 It only requires you to sign up and register on the website then choose the reading list you want based on the criteria you highlight.

 The website has been running for a few years, and many book lovers have noted their satisfaction with the site.
-In addition to reading virtually, you can get access to hardcover books as they offer their readers with unique options of getting books shipped to them.
+In addition to reading virtually, you can get access to hardcover books as they offer their readers unique options of getting books shipped to them.

 Barnes & Noble